 means any building or part of building used or intended to be used for human habitation.

-Restoration/remediation
+Restoration/remediation (as distinct to mitigation)

 means returning a place, wildlife habitat or object as near as possible to a known earlier state through reassembly, replanting (in the case of vegetation), reinstatement and/or the removal of extraneous additions.